 Respiratory protection is required whenever work is performed inside the building to protect the workers from exposures to contaminants, primarily asbestos, that may be present.
-Particulate filters that are HEPA or P100 shall be required.

-The following practices will be conveyed to all employees and enforced by the NYCMSM with respect to respiratory equipment for this project:
+Halfface negative pressure air purify respiration particulate filters that are HEPA or P100 shall be required during work preparation activities (i.e. installation of isolation barriers) and PAPR will be used during other Phase I activities, unless Level B is required.
+Qualified subcontractor IH personnel will evaluate the need for additional protection such as adding organic vapor cartridges based on their respiratory protection programs and chemicals they may be using.
+The following practices will be conveyed to all employees and enforced by the Contractor NYCSSM and the HASP AM with respect to respiratory equipment for this project:

 - Subcontractors whose personnel may have the need to wear respiratory protection on this job, shall have a written respiratory protection program that meets the requirements of the OSHA Standard (29 CFR 1910.134) and has been developed by a Competent Person as defined by OSHA. - Personnel who may need to wear respiratory protection shall be fit-testing, medically qualified and trained, as required by the Standard, to use respiratory protection.
-The Subcontractor shall identify personnel who may use respiratory protection and documentation of fit-testing, medical qualification and training shall be provided for each person who may need to wear respiratory protection on the job.

-- The Subcontractor shall review with the NYCSSM the procedures for the handling, storage and maintenance of respiratory protective equipment to be used on-site, including the process for reporting and repairing or replacing defective equipment and the locations where respiratory equipment will be stored. - Subcontractors will provide employees with adequate respiratory protection as required by each task.
-At no time may disposable dust masks be considered adequate respiratory protection. - A respirator of lesser protection than is required for the task/activity may not be used, unless sufficient full-shift personal air monitoring of a representative "worst-case" situation has been conducted and approval has been obtained by the NYCSSM to support a downgrade in respiratory protection. - Each employee will change his/her respirator filter at the end of each work shift.
-The Subcontractor will provide an adequate supply of approved filters for daily replacement for each employee's respirator. - Each Subcontractor will ensure the adequacy of respiratory protection for his employees based upon the verified results of personal air sampling.
-Downgrades may only be enacted with the permission of the NYCSSM. - If at any time air sampling data indicates airborne exposures exceeding one-half the OSHA Permissible Exposure Limit, all affected employees' respiratory protection will be upgraded.
+The Subcontractor shall identify personnel who may use respiratory protection and documentation of fit-testing, medical qualification and training shall be provided for each person who may need to wear respiratory protection on the job. - The Subcontractor shall review with the Contractor NYCSSM the procedures for the handling, storage and maintenance of respiratory protective equipment to be used on-site, including the process for reporting and repairing or replacing defective equipment and the locations where respiratory equipment will be stored. - Subcontractors will provide employees with adequate respiratory protection as required by each task. - A respirator of lesser protection than is required for the task/activity may not be used. - Each employee will change his/her respirator filter at the end of each work shift.
+The Subcontractor will provide an adequate supply of approved filters for daily replacement for each employee's respirator. - Each Subcontractor will ensure the adequacy of respiratory protection for his employees based upon the verified results of personal air sampling. - If at any time air sampling data indicates airborne exposures exceeding one-half the OSHA Permissible Exposure Limit, all affected employees' respiratory protection will be upgraded.